FoldingText/foldingtext.github.com/posts/extensions/scripts/_posts/2012-11-14-autofocus-system-script.md

     - item 2

-<iframe width="640" height="390" src="http://www.youtube.com/embed/_RGNV0W1CaE" frameborder="0" allowfullscreen></iframe>

 In this implementation an `Autofocus.todo` heading is created for each page.
-Use unorderd list syntax for items so that you can get a nice clickable checkbox to cross the items off the list.
+Use unordered list syntax for items so that you can get a nice clickable checkbox to cross the items off the list.
 The process is the same as described on Mark's page, except:

 1. Instead of using physical pages add your items to "Autofocus.todo" headings.